Programs offered through Free College

 Criminal Justice Degree

-The Associate of Criminal Justice program is your launch pad into the ever-changing and growing field.
-Designed to arm you with the knowledge and skills necessary for employment in local, state, and federal agencies.
-It’s also structured to support your transfer to a four-year, degree-granting institution.
+The Associate of Criminal Justice program is your launchpad into the ever-changing and growing field.
+Designed to arm you with the knowledge and skills necessary for employment in local, state, and federal agencies, it’s also structured to support your transfer to a four-year institution.
 Course topics include Criminal Investigation, Crisis Intervention, and Homeland Security.
 Peace Office Training or Corrections certification holders are eligible to receive college credit toward this degree- so you’re already finished with many of the requirements of this degree!

-The Associate of Arts in Teacher Education degree is your first step in building a foundation for success as a teacher.
-In this program, you will focus on important topics such as development, learning assessment, special learners, and instructional strategy.
-It’s designed to equip prospective teachers with the knowledge, attitudes, behaviors, and skills they require to perform their tasks effectively in the classroom, school, and wider community.
-It can be a credential on its own or serve as the basis for a 4-year teaching degree where students can focus more on specific teaching areas such as early childhood education.
+EGCC’s Associate of Arts degree in Teacher Education can be your first step in building a foundation for success as a teacher.
+A bachelor’s degree is required by the Ohio Department of Education–as well as every state’s Department of Education– to be a lead educator in a public-school setting, and EGCC’s AA degree can be your start on that path.
+With EGCC’s program, you will focus on important topics such as development, learning assessment, special learners, and instructional strategy.
+It’s designed to begin to equip prospective teachers with the base knowledge, attitudes, behaviors, and skills they require to perform their tasks effectively as they progress on their pathway to teaching and education.
+It can be a credential on its own for certain pre-kindergarten or para professional roles, depending on the state in which you are seeking employment.
+It can also serve as the basis for students wishing to transfer to a bachelor’s degree in education.

 The Paralegal Program is designed to prepare students for employment in a law environment in both public and private sectors.
 The paralegal graduate will be performing legal preparations, such as closings, hearings, trials, and corporate meetings.
 Other duties include the gathering of relevant facts of cases, identifying appropriate laws and decisions, organizing information, and preparing legal arguments.